Ngopimas/profile-minimal/src/content/projects/geoportal.md

 url: "https://deeplime.io/products#geoportal"
 ---

-As a Developer at DeepLime, I spearheaded the development of GeoPortal, a sophisticated cloud-based platform that revolutionizes how geoscientists interact with and analyze geological data.
+As a Developer at DeepLime, I played a crucial role in the development of GeoPortal, a sophisticated cloud-based platform that revolutionizes how geoscientists interact with and analyze geological data.

 ![GeoPortal](../../assets/images/geoportal.jpg)